 The Uruguayan version of the dessert substituted the sweet-potato paste with quince paste, and it didn’t take long for the author to become a fan.

 This dessert is so simple that no recipe is required.
-You can prepare it with any kind of cheese, and the quince paste can also be substituted by guava paste (dulce de membrillo in Uruguay).
+You can prepare it with any kind of cheese, and the quince paste can also be substituted by quince paste (dulce de membrillo in Uruguay).

 The bittersweet taste of this simple dessert makes it even more delicious.